 How GleanMark Auto-Builds Your Firm Workspace

-If you sign up with an email that matches a USPTO correspondent record, GleanMark builds your entire firm workspace for you — three firm-wide watchlist portfolios, up to two portfolios per client, a client record per distinct owner, and a fully-populated deadline calendar.
+If you sign up with an email that matches a USPTO correspondent record, GleanMark can build your workspace automatically — three firm-wide watchlist portfolios, up to two portfolios per client, a client record per distinct owner, and a fully-populated deadline calendar.
 No CSV upload, no manual import, no per-mark setup.
-This guide explains exactly what gets created, how the matching works, and what alerts are turned on so you know what to expect.

 How the Match Works